Walker’s Clean-slate Approach to Frontline Marketing

 When Joe Morgano built his newest showroom in Southampton, N.Y., it was “a clean slate” of fresh drywall and concrete floors begging to be branded.
 In that one room, the power equipment dealer saw 3,000-sq. ft. of endless possibility.

 But the owner of Power Equipment Plus II wasn’t the only one imagining how the space could be transformed.
 Walker Mowers, a manufacturer of zero-turn lawn mowers, helped Morgano convert 300-sq. ft. of that space to showcase the 40-year-old family-owned Walker brand with bold floor graphics, co-branded signage, and a 70-inch television display.

-Walker Mowers, a firm believer of supporting its dealer network through stellar frontline marketing services and generous marketing co-op programs, has helped more than 30 dealers transform their showrooms in the last two years, turning space into one of its most powerful sales tools, as evidence by these 16 pages of case study success.
-Walker’s goal for the upcoming year is to add another 30 to the list of completed showrooms.a
+Walker Mowers, a firm believer in supporting its dealer network through stellar frontline marketing services and generous marketing co-op programs, has helped more than 30 dealers transform their showrooms in just two years’ time, turning space into one of its most powerful sales tools, as evidenced by these 16 pages of case study success.

 “We’ve concentrated on making dealers look like they’re in the Walker Mowers business,” says Tim Cromley, marketing manager for the company.
 “The crux of it all began when we realized our website dealer locator was sending tens of thousands of leads to dealer locations every year – people prepared to buy a commercial riding mower.
 And yet, we were sending them to locations that didn’t look like a Walker dealership.
 We weren’t delivering buyer confidence.”